New bankers survey reveals economic dark spots

 Conditions were much stronger for non-agribusinesses than agribusinesses.

-Confidence was highest for technology firms, followed by tourism & hospitality, health, and business services.
+Confidence was highest for technology firms, followed by tourism and hospitality, health, and business services.

-Confidence was lower for retailers , agriculture, and construction.
+Confidence was lower for retailers, agriculture, and construction.

 The biggest influence on confidence is availability of suitable labour - identified by around one in six bankers